-- compared to the same period in 2019.
-Other sectors may still take some time before the demand returns fully, although both Portuguese National Recovery Plan and Government's commitments contain elements that are relevant to both commercial (\leq 250M for Areas for Business Hosting) and residential sectors (\leq 775M for public housing, \leq 375M for affordable student location).
-Infrastructure pipeline is also rich, supported with investments into decarbonization and energy transition, including \leq 370M for development of hydrogen facilities, and almost \leq 1BN for sustainable mobility (with projects such as expansion of the Lisbon Metro Network and Porto Metro Network). - Demand is only now beginning to return to the Portuguese construction market, and although there are big plans in place, they span the timeline until 2026 and sometimes even beyond and can still take some time to materialize as a shovel-ready projects.
-For now, contractors are still in need of securing workload for the mid and long-term, which requires them to be competitive.
+- lagging, with high levels of activity observed only in the communications sector, which is busy laying foundations for digital infrastructure.
+This is likely to change following the European Commission's endorsement of Spain's Recovery and Resilience Plan, which took place in June 2021.
+The plan, totaling €69.5 billion over 2021-26, includes €14 billion of investment towards energy transition and increasing building's energy efficiency, both of which are going to involve significant construction activity. - Demand is only now beginning to return to the Spanish construction market, and contractors are still in need of securing workload for the mid and long-term, which requires them to be competitive.
 At the same time, they are faced with multiple inflationary pressures, many of which are volatile and cannot easily be quantified.
 These are likely to drive risk premiums up.
 Clients wanting to proceed with projects in the near future need to be prepared to share some of the risks for the sake of getting certainty of delivery.